dev-ov2/lightrail/README.md

 ## Single Executable Builds (Node SEA)

 We leverage the official Node.js SEA tooling (see: https://nodejs.org/api/single-executable-applications.html).
+Snapshot support is enabled, so the JavaScript source for the CLI is embedded directly inside the binary—no need to distribute the `src/` directory alongside the executable.

 Prerequisites: